hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 him; and when he meditates on God or passes his time in conversation about Him, then he is a Brahmin.
 Naturally, it is quite possible for one to be changed from one caste into another.
-Otherwise, how did Vishvâmitra become a Brahmin and Parashurâma a Kshatriya?
+Otherwise, how did Vishvāmitra become a Brahmin and Parashurāma a Kshatriya?

 *Q*.
 What you say seems to be quite right, but why then do not our Pandits and family-Gurus teach us the same thing?